vhpvmx/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for evaluation in course Data Scientist
+Repo for evaluation in course Data Science